josalvatorre/monorepo-alpha/abacus/genesis/README.md

 We face a chicken-and-egg problem because we need to set up AWS auth before Terraform can manage AWS resources, but we want Terraform to manage AWS resources (including auth).
 We also want Terraform to run in a container, but Terraform needs to define the ECR repositories that host the container images.
-We resolve this by first manually set up auth and the first image, and then come back to automate these after Terraform deployments are automated.
+We'll resolve this by first manually setting up auth and the first image and then come back to automate these after Terraform deployments are automated.

 ### Plan